-There are many reasons why contributing to WordPress is a great thing to do: through your efforts you can gain and share new knowledge, become an expert in a certain field, strengthen the community's cohesion and of course meet new business partners and friends from the WP community.
+There are many reasons why contributing to WordPress is a great thing to do: through your efforts you can gain and share new knowledge, gain expertise in a particular area, strengthen community cohesion, and of course meet new people from the WP community.

-But no matter what your personal motivation is for contributing to WordPress - in the end, what counts is that you are doing something for the benefit of the community.
-After all, the hard (and above all, unpaid) work of the many contributors ultimately contributes to your ability to continue working with WordPress.
+But no matter what your personal motivation is to contribute to WordPress - in the end it counts that you do something for the benefit of the community.
+After all, the hard (and above all unpaid) work of the many contributors ultimately contributes to the fact that you can continue to work with WordPress.

 For this reason, we would like to encourage you with this article to help shape the future of WordPress and contribute something to the open source project.

-In his blog post "Five for the Future", WordPress co-founder Matt Mullenweg appeals to WP companies to make about five percent of their resources available for collaboration at WordPress :
+In his blog post "Five for the Future," WordPress co-founder Matt Mullenweg appeals to WP companies to commit about five percent of their resources to contributing to WordPress.

 #1 Contributing to WordPress: Find your niche

-To write something about each of the 18 teams would unfortunately go beyond the scope of this article.
-For this reason I will focus on those areas where you can make a valuable contribution even without programming knowledge.
+Unfortunately, writing about each of the 18 teams would go beyond the scope of this article.
+That's why I will focus on the areas where you can make a valuable contribution even without programming knowledge.

-If you have been working with WordPress for a while, you have probably already acquired valuable knowledge that you can pass on to other WP users.
-For this purpose the WordPress support forums are especially good for this, since the questions posted there are answered by volunteer supporters.
+If you've been working with WordPress for a while, you've probably already acquired valuable knowledge that you can pass on to others.
+The WordPress support forums are particularly well suited for this, as the questions posted there are answered by volunteer supporters.
 Even if you only answer simple questions at first, you are already making an important contribution to the community!

-Before you start answering questions, it is best to first read the manual for WordPress supporters first.
+Before you start answering questions, it's best to read through the WordPress Supporter's Guide first.

 WordPress is constantly evolving and there are always new features or innovations that need to be documented.
-As a member of the documentation team, you can, for example, help to improve the WordPress manuals, the codex, etc. and create new documentation.
+As a member of the Documentation Team you can help for example to improve the WordPress manuals, the codex and co. and to create new documentation.

-Most WordCamp talks are recorded to be made available later to anyone interested.
-Until they are published on WordPress TV there are still some steps to be taken, for which volunteers are needed.
-After all, the footage must not only be recorded, but also moderated, edited and, if necessary, post-edited.
-Once a video is published on WordPress TV, you can also help with transcribing or translating the session.
+Most WordCamp talks will be recorded to make them available to everyone later.
+However, there are still some steps to be taken before publishing on WordPress TV, for which volunteers are needed.
+After all, the footage not only needs to be recorded, but also moderated, edited, and post-edited if necessary.
+Once a video is published on WordPress TV, you can also help transcribe or translate the session.

-By supporting the TV team, you contribute to making the latest WordPress knowledge available to as many people as possible.
+By supporting the TV team, you'll be helping to make the latest WordPress knowledge available to as many people as possible.

 How to transcribe or translate videos for WordPress TV is explained in the following video:

-The Polyglots team is working on making WordPress available not only in English, but in as many languages as possible.
-If you know another language besides English and German, you are in good hands with the Polyglots.
-But even if you can "only" translate into european , there's plenty to do - countless Plugins and Themes are not yet available in German and therefore not usable for everyone.
+The Polyglots team works to make WordPress available not only in English, but in as many languages as possible.
+If you know another language besides German and English, you are in good hands with the Polyglots.
+But even if you can "only" translate into German, there is enough to do - countless plugins and themes are not yet available in German and therefore not usable for everyone.

-At Polyglots manual you will learn step by step how to start with the translations in WordPress.
+In the Polyglots guide you will learn step by step how to get started with translations in WordPress.

-The Accessibility Team makes sure that WordPress itself and the content on WordPress.org are equally accessible to all people.
-This refers, for example, to WordPress users who are physically limited.
-Currently the accessibility team is working for example on the accessibility of the new Gutenberg-Editor.
+The Accessibility Team takes care that WordPress itself as well as the content on WordPress.org is equally accessible for all people.
+This refers for example to WordPress users who are physically limited, for example regarding the accessibility of the Gutenberg editor.

-In the Accessibility section, you can test new features or versions for accessibility, write documentation or check themes with the accessibility tag, even without programming knowledge.
-Furthermore, it is already helpful if you create awareness for this important topic through blog posts or sessions.
+In the area of accessibility, you can test new features or versions for accessibility, write documentation or check themes with the accessibility tag even without programming knowledge.
+Furthermore, it is already helpful if you create awareness for this important topic through blog posts or even lectures.

-"Contrary to what some people think we're not all techies, and we feel that everyone who is connected with accessibility has something useful to contribute." - – WordPress Accessibility Handbook
+"Contrary to what some people think we're not all techies, and we feel that everyone who is connected with accessibility has something useful to contribute." - WordPress Accessibility Guide

-Of course, you can also contribute to WordPress without being a member of an official WP team: For example, by writing about general WordPress topics in your blog, sharing your WordPress knowledge at workshops, speaking at events or simply telling your friends and acquaintances about WordPress .
-This way you can help even more people get to know, understand and love our favorite CMS.
+Of course, you can also contribute to WordPress without being a member of an official WP team: For example, by writing about general WordPress topics on your blog, sharing your WordPress knowledge at workshops, speaking at events, or simply spreading the word about WordPress and telling other people about it.
+That way, you'll help even more people get to know, understand and love our favorite CMS.

 #2 Contributing to WordPress: The technical framework

 Now that I've introduced you to a few areas, it's time for the basic "technical requirements".
-But don't worry, this is just about the tools you need to communicate with other contributors.
+But don't worry, this is only about the tools you need to communicate with other contributors.

-If you want to contribute to WordPress, the first thing you should do is create a Account on WordPress.org account.
-Think about a good username, because you can't change it later.
+If you want to contribute to WordPress, the first thing you should do is to create an account at WordPress.org .
+Make sure you have a good username, since you won't be able to change it later.

-For your contributions in the respective areas you get profile badgeswhich are awarded by the respective teams.
-The example of Morten Rand-Hendriksen shows how the profile of an active WordPress contributor can look like (no pressure! ;)).
+For your posts in the respective areas you get profile badges, which are awarded by the corresponding teams.
+The example of Morten Rand-Hendriksen shows how the profile of an active WordPress contributor can look like.

 The most important communication channel in the entire WordPress community is Slack.
-The messaging tool is used to coordinate the various teams, hold meetings, plan WordCamps and make joint decisions.
-Slack makes it possible for anyone around the world with Internet access to participate and have a say in WordPress.
+The messaging tool is used to coordinate the various teams, hold meetings, plan WordCamps, and make joint decisions.
+Slack makes it possible for everyone around the world with an Internet connection to participate and have a say in WordPress.

-After you have logged in to WordPress.org go to make.wordpress.org/chat.
+After logging in to WordPress.org , go to make.wordpress.org/chat.
 There you can enter your email address under "joining the WordPress team on Slack".

-Now you can browse the different areas and topics in Slack under "Channels" and participate in meetings and discussions.
-You can find the name of the Slack channel for a specific workspace and the time of the meetings on the corresponding teamsite at WordPress.org.
+Now you can browse the different sections and topics in Slack under "Channels" and join meetings and discussions.
+You can find the name of the Slack channel for a specific workspace and the time of the meetings on the corresponding team page at WordPress.org.

-If you want to get involved in the German-speaking WordPress community, you should also register in the German Slack group "DE - WordPress".
-You can find a european step-by-step guide on how to do this here.
+If you want to get involved in the German WordPress community, you should also join the German Slack group "DE - WordPress".
+You can find a step by step guide here.

-For example, if you register as a volunteer at a WordCamp in Germany, a separate channel will be opened so that all volunteers can exchange information and discuss the schedule before the event.
+For example, if you register as a volunteer at a WordCamp in Germany, a separate channel will be opened so that everyone can exchange information and discuss the schedule before the event.

-Of course, the european Slack community is also an ideal place to meet people with the same interests and to make new contacts.
-If you search for #meetup in the channel list, you will find WordPress -interested people in your area.
+Of course, the German Slack community is also an ideal place to meet people with the same interests and make new contacts.
+If you search for #meetup in the channel list, you'll find WordPress enthusiasts near you.

 #3 Contributing to WordPress: Learning by doing

-Now you know the different areas you can get involved in, even if you don't have programming skills, and you know how to get in touch with the different teams.
-If you're still a bit shy and don't want to jump right into the action, feel free to read about a few teams that interest you in the Slack channels first.
-This way you will find out what is currently being worked on and where your help might be needed.
+Now you know the different areas you can get involved in, even without programming skills, and how to get in touch with the different teams.
+If you're still a bit shy and don't want to jump right into the action, feel free to read along with a few teams that interest you in the Slack channels first.
+That way, you'll find out what they're currently working on and where your help might be needed.

-Once you have decided on an area, I recommend that you attend the regular Slack meetings and simply ask if you have any questions.
+Once you've decided on an area, I recommend joining the regular Slack meetings and simply asking if you're unclear.
 No one will expect you to already know the contributing processes, especially since they differ from team to team.

-Now there's only one step left: get started!
+Now there is only one step left: Get started!
 Because as with many things, "learning by doing" is also the order of the day when it comes to contributing.

-I hope I've been able to show you that there are so many areas in WordPress that you can get involved in.
-It might take a while until you find your passion and "your" WordPress team, but that's not a bad thing.
-After all, you can still learn a lot and find out your strengths if you try out several areas.
+I hope I've been able to show you that there are an awful lot of areas in WordPress that you can get involved in.
+It might take you a while to find your passion and "your" WordPress team, but that's not a bad thing.
+After all, you can still learn a lot and find out your strengths by dabbling in multiple areas.

-And who knows, maybe in the future you will even - like Birgit Olzem or Carole Olinger - you might even give a WordCamp talk about how you became an active member of the WordPress community.
+And who knows, maybe you'll even give a WordCamp talk in the future - like Birgit Olzem or Carole Olinger - about the (re)ways you became an active member of the WordPress community.
 In this sense: Happy Contributing! 🙂